Lisa (rapper): 2016–2023: Debut with Blackpink and Lalisa

 On April 19, 2021, YG Entertainment revealed to The Korea Herald that Lisa would be the third member of Blackpink to debut as a soloist, with the official schedule to be announced later.
 On July 12, through Star News, the label revealed that filming for her music video was underway.
 Lisa's debut single album Lalisa and its lead single of the same name were released on September 10, 2021.
 The music video for "Lalisa" became the most-viewed video by a soloist in 24 hours with 73.6 million views, breaking the record held by Taylor Swift's "Me!" featuring Brendon Urie, for which she earned two Guinness World Records.
 The song debuted at number 84 on the US Billboard Hot 100 and at number two on the Billboard Global 200, becoming Lisa's first top-ten song on the latter.
 The album sold 736,221 copies in South Korea in its first week, setting the record for the highest first-week sales among female artists domestically and making Lisa the first female soloist to surpass the 500,000-copy mark in one week.

 The album's B-side track "Money" received an exclusive dance performance video that was released to YouTube on September 24.
 The song witnessed a surge in popularity after it became viral on social media, and began to rise in the international charts.
 As a result, Interscope Records sent the song to US contemporary hit radio on November 9, 2021, as the album's second single.
 The single peaked at number ten on the Billboard Global 200, becoming Lisa's second top-ten hit after "Lalisa".
-In the US, it peaked on the Billboard Hot 100 at number 90, earning Lisa her second career solo entry, and became the first song by a female K-pop soloist to chart for multiple weeks on the chart at the time.
+In the US, it became Lisa's second career solo entry on the Billboard Hot 100 and the first song by a female K-pop soloist to chart for multiple weeks on the chart at the time.
 "Money" peaked at number 46 on the UK Singles Chart and charted for eight weeks, becoming the longest-charting female K-pop soloist song in the country at the time as well.